Hepatitis C: This is Your Warning

 - Jaundice (a yellow look to the whites of your eyes and skin)

-If you notice any of these signs it's important to speak to your health care provider as soon as possible.
-The earlier there is a diagnosis, the more effective the treatment.
-If left undiagnosed and untreated, over time hepatitis C can inflict progressive damage on the liver and can lead to cirrhosis, liver failure and even liver cancer.
+If you notice any of these signs, it’s important to speak to your healthcare provider as soon as possible.
+Undiagnosed and untreated, hepatitis C can lead to a variety of serious health issues including cirrhosis, liver failure, liver cancer or even death.

-No. As a matter of fact, there have been huge strides in treating – and even curing – hepatitis C. In up to 99% of cases, successful treatment and cures can be expected.
+There have been huge strides made in treating and curing hepatitis C. In up to 99% of cases, successful treatment and cures can be expected.
 However, the key to winning the battle against this disease is to get tested.

-Incredibly, 30 years ago, hepatitis C didn't even have a name.
-Now, it's easily found diagnosed with a simple blood test, treatable and curable in most cases.
-We're even getting closer to a vaccine.
-If you haven't already, get tested for hepatitis C and know your status.
-Let's make hepatitis C a thing of the past.
+Incredibly, 30 years ago, hepatitis C didn’t even have a name.
+Now, it’s easily diagnosed with a simple blood test, treated and cured in most cases.
+If you haven’t already, get tested for hepatitis C and know your status.
+Let’s make hepatitis C a thing of the past.

 To learn more about Hepatitis C visit our Hep C Resource Centre.

-The Canadian Liver Foundation acknowledges the following organization for providing unrestricted educational grants to support the CLF's mission of "Bringing liver research to life" to benefit the liver health of all Canadians through research, education, patient support and advocacy.
+The Canadian Liver Foundation acknowledges Gilead Sciences Canada for their support of the CLF’s mission of “bringing liver research to life” to benefit the liver health of all Canadians through research, education, patient support and advocacy.